validatedpatterns/docs/multicloud-gitops/managed-cluster.md

    `oc label region-one.cluster.open-cluster-management.io/YOURCLUSTER site=managed-cluster`

 ### You're done
 That's it!
 Go to your managed cluster (edge) OpenShift console and check for the open-cluster-management-agent pod being launched.
 Be patient, it will take a while for the ACM agent and agent-addons to launch.
-After that, the operator OpenShifdt GitOps will run.
+After that, the operator OpenShift GitOps will run.
 When it's finished coming up launch the OpenShift GitOps (ArgoCD) console from the top right of the OpenShift console.